-Blackberry and Raspberry (continued) Early bloom (5-10%) (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Rosette (double blossom) (continued) pyraclostrobin + boscalid (Pristine) 18.5 to 23 oz E 12 hrs 0 days No more than 2 sequential applications of Pristine should be made before alternating with fungicides that have a different mode of action.
+Blackberry and Raspberry (continued) Early l bloom (5-10%) (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Rosette (double blossom) cyprodinil + fludioxonil (Switch 62.5WG) 11 to 14 oz E 12 hrs 0 days Begin application at early bloom.
+Do not exceed 56 oz of product/acre/year.
+Make no more than two sequential applications before using a fungicide with another mode of action.
+When used to manage other fungal diseases, Switch has been shown to have activity against rosette as well.
+FRAC 9+12. azoxystrobin (Abound FL) 6 to 15.5 fl oz E 4 hrs 0 days Under conditions of high disease pressure, it is recommended to use the higher rate.
+No more than 2 sequential applications of azoxystrobin should be made before alternating with Numerous generics are also available See label See label See label fungicides of a different mode of action.
+Make no more than 4 applications of azoxystrobin or other strobilurins per season.
+FRAC 11. pyraclostrobin + boscalid (Pristine) 18.5 to 23 oz Е 12 hrs 0 days No more than 2 sequential applications of Pristine should be made before alternating with fungicides that have a different mode of action.
 Do not apply more than 4 applications of Pristine or other strobilurins per season.
 When used to manage other fungal diseases, Pristine has been shown to have activity against rosette as well.
 FRAC 11+7. azoxystrobin + propiconazole (Quilt Xcel) 14 to 21 fl oz Е 12 hrs 30 days Application should begin prior to disease development and continue on a 14-day schedule.
 No more than 2 sequential applications of Quilt Xcel should be made before alternating with fungicides that have a different mode of action.
 Make no more than 3 applications of Quilt Xcel or other group 11 fungicides per season.
 FRAC 11+3.